anthonyozerov/binomial/main.md

 Let's make the following assumptions:

 :::{important} Assumptions of the Binomial Method
-1.  $P(y_i>\theta)=0.5$
+1.  $P(y_i<\theta)=0.5$

-2. The event $y_i>\theta$ is independent for each $i$.
+2. The event $y_i<\theta$ is independent for each $i$.
 :::

-In words, Assumption 1 says that each experiment has a one-half chance of being an overestimate of the truth (and, correspondingly, a 1/2 chance of being an underestimate).
+In words, Assumption 1 says that each experiment has a one-half chance of being an underestimate of the truth (and, correspondingly, a 1/2 chance of being an overestimate).
 We don't get much from this assumption alone, because we could have all the experiments be correlated.
 So we need the additional Assumption 2 that the experiments are independently overestimates or underestimates.

 The $y_i$'s being independent for each $i$ is sufficient but not necessary to satisfy Assumption 2.
 A setting where Assumption 2 holds and the $y_i$'s are not independent would surely be very contrived, so for practical purposes we can consider Assumption 2 not satisfied when the $y_i$'s are not independent.